Anti-Sadism/Bx00-xmas-packager/README.md

 Filesize 16KB, JPEG, BER = 0% Lena.jpg

-**So using error correcting codes makes it lossless.
-Luckily, the same code will work for all file/video combinations.**
+**Using error correcting codes makes embedding lossless so the file will be the exact same before and after.
+Luckily, the same parameters will work for all file/video combinations and there is no data dependency.
+PLEASE DO NOT EXPERIMENT WITH PARAMETERS UNLESS YOU KNOW WHAT YOU ARE DOING, YOU CAN CREATE DANGEROUS FILES.
+If you "brick" your computer running a corrupted program, I hate to say but I am not responsible.**

 Follow the instructions below for using each algorithm and you'll be guaranteed to have no bit errors.